Vulcalien/minicraft-gba/README.md

 | Chest limit    | ∞        | 32         |
 | Inventory size | ∞        | 128        |

+### Game Light
+The light system is completely different, both visually and in how it works.

+The original Minicraft calculates the light for **each pixel**: that is, for various reasons, impractical to do on the GBA.

+So I had to find another way, and the best one seemed to use tiles, because the GBA is very good at handling them.
+That gives light a 'blocky' look, but it seems acceptable.

 ## Running
 Download or build the ROM (`.gba` extension).
 Then open it with your GBA emulator of choice.
 If you don't have one, I highly recommend mGBA.